smartprix/pm2-ci/README.md

 Set this as false if you want to skip tests and only use this module as something like an auto deploy system.

+If using this, for now tests only run with mocha, and make sure to include mochawesome as a dev-dependency in your app.

 If running tests make sure tests are not dependent on any external service running, or that anything needed by the them is setup using the single `testCmd`.
 (Of note maybe the DB, any Cache, external APIs).
 Make sure the tests don't fail at random due to the app also running at the same time or another copy of the tests running at the same time.